-It’s no secret that every day we are advancing in the area of technology and increasing the number of tasks completed by computers and/or automation.
-The construction industry is one that may overall be slower to adapt to incorporating advanced technology into their everyday duties, but as we see technology beginning to become a standard for even them, we see the impacts technology has had on the industry overall.
+It’s no secret that every day we are advancing in the area of technology.
+We are increasing the number of tasks completed by computers and/or automation.
+The construction industry is one that may overall be slower to adapt to incorporating advanced technology into their everyday duties.
+But as we see technology beginning to become a standard for even them, we see the impacts technology has had on the industry overall.

-When we say technology, we are not only talking about the obvious, like going paperless or the use of tablets on job sites, but also the increased capabilities of machinery.
+When we say technology, we are not only talking about the obvious, like going paperless or the use of tablets on job sites.
+We also mean the increased capabilities of machinery.
 We are continually seeing increases in the quickness, durability, capabilities and effectiveness of machines and tools used on and off site.

 Here are some ways technology has truly changed our industry and helped to increase productivity, and time management:

-- The use of iPads.
-The use of iPads or tablets has not only increased organization by allowing all paperwork to be safety stored in one place, but it has also improved timeliness.
-Now documents and contracts can be sent where they need to be sent immediately and from there, next steps can be scheduled almost immediately as well.
+The use of iPads or tablets have given our company more organization.
+By placing all paperwork in one place digitally, it improves timeliness.
+Now documents and contracts can be given out immediately.
+And even more, follow-up scheduling can be set up immediately as well.
 Real-time data is a huge advantage for the construction industry.
-Not only does it allow for instant sharing of information, but it also helps to increase the amount of jobs that can be taken on, as well as improves accuracy of the data to be used in future decisions/research.
+This allows for instant sharing of information.
+It also helps to increase the amount of jobs to schedule on the calendar.
+As well as improves accuracy of the data for future decisions/research.

-- Elimination of “doing it by hand.”
-On top of the easiness created by going paperless, tablets in the field has also eliminated the need to do things by hand.
+Tablets in the field has also eliminated the need to do things by hand.
 One small mishap or miscalculation used to mean potential for hours of added work.
-Now it means one simple click of a button, or swipe of a finger and the mistake is fixed.
-At The Brothers that just do Gutters, we are fully digitalized and when our Contact Center schedules an appointment, it is sent directly to our estimator’s iPad, During the estimate, photos are taken and the scope is fully laid out in a digital document created on the iPad.
+Now it means one simple click of a button, or swipe of a finger and it is up to date and error free.
+At The Brothers that just do Gutters, we are fully digitized and when our Contact Center schedules an appointment, it is sent directly to our estimator’s iPad, During the estimate, photos are taken and the scope is fully laid out in a digital document created on the iPad.

-- New skillsets required.
-Workers entering into and/or working in the manual labor industry for years are now required to have new skills they never needed before.
+Workers entering into and/or working in the manual labor industry for years now need new skills not previously necessary.
 Knowing how to use these technologies is a huge requirement for being qualified for these positions.
-Of course these skills can be taught, but in a pool of candidates, those that already posses the technology knowledge and skills needed to operate in the field, may be more likely to secure a position.
+On the job training is always an option.
+However, in a pool of candidates, those that already posses the technology knowledge and skills to operate in the field, may be more likely to secure a position.

-- Health and safety.
 Health and safety within the construction and trades industry is not like it was 25-50 years ago.
 There are now strict rules, regulations, and guidelines for jobsite safety and working environments.
-These rules have been put into place to ensure the safety of the workers.
+These rules are to ensure the safety of the workers.
 Many construction companies also now offer workers compensation and require OSHA certification.
-If these guidelines and certifications are not followed or taken seriously, there are now stricter punishment possibilities for managers.
+When guidelines and certifications are not taken seriously, there are now stricter punishment protocol for managers.